What you need to know before you go!

-Group runs will be held Tuesday and Thursday evenings at 5:45 p.m. in Washington Park starting in January (see schedule below for details).
+Group runs will be held Monday and Wednesday evenings at 5:45 p.m. in Washington Park (unless otherwise stated) starting in January (see schedule below for details).
 Long runs on Saturdays will usually start and finish at Cafe Moxo; typical start time will be 8:00 a.m., changing to 7:30 a.m. in March to match with the race start time.

 Because we love running, and we are the Halfwits because we're only half crazy!

 You choose your plan based on what amount of mileage you are comfortable running each week.
 More experienced runners might choose to follow Schedule B, particularly those who recently ran a half-marathon or similar distance race, or ran the Frostbite Festival 10-mile race in December.

 Each training plan will consist of easy runs, long runs, hill repeats, interval training, and tempo workouts.
 For the latter 3 workouts, we will do a 1 mile warm-up and finish with a 1 mile cool down.
 Below is a brief description of each (some notations from Hal Higdon's training plans).

 Easy Run- Designed to be done at a comfortable pace.
 Don't worry about how fast you run these workouts.
 Run easy!
 If training with a friend, you should be able to hold a conversation.
 For those wearing heart rate monitors, your target zone should be between 65 and 75 percent of your maximum pulse rate.